spotinst/help/src/docs/ocean-cd/examples/verification-templates.md

 * [Job Analysis](ocean-cd/examples/verification-templates?id=job-analysis)
 * [Jenkins](ocean-cd/examples/verification-templates?id=jenkins)

-You can find further details on the parameters used by the providers in the [Entities](ocean-cd/getting-started/rollout-entities/) page.
+You can find further information on the parameters used by the providers in the [Entities](ocean-cd/getting-started/rollout-entities/) page.

 ### Prometheus